PatrickLaubscher/hexadice/README.md

 ### Login pages

-2 diffenents login pages for customer and employee.
+2 diffenents login pages for customer and employee with password and email checking.
+I intented to implement a count of attempt to enhance security.

 ### Customer page